TheSmallBoat/Technical_Survey/pdf/README.md

 26. OpenDHT: A Public DHT Service and Its Uses (opendht-sigcomm2005.pdf)

+27. Kademlia: A Peer-to-peer Information System Based on the XOR Metric (kademlia_2492563.pdf)

+28. S/Kademlia: A practicable approach towards secure key-based routing (skademlia_4319659.pdf)

-27. LittleTable: A Time-Series Database and Its Uses (p125-rhea.pdf)
+29. LittleTable: A Time-Series Database and Its Uses (p125-rhea.pdf)